shwag-wsu/blog/_posts/2025-04-29-modular-data-warehouse.md

 - SaaS: Salesforce, HubSpot

 ### 2. Data Ingestion
+Data is ingested into the pipeline using both batch and streaming mechanisms:

+<b>Batch Processing:</b> Regular scheduled jobs to pull from sources.

+<b>Pub/Sub or Event Streams:</b> For real-time data (e.g., user activity, app logs).

+Key Considerations:

+Data is validated at ingestion for schema correctness, null values, and basic formatting.

+Real-time and batch pipelines can coexist based on latency needs.

+<b>Cloud Options</b>

 Component             | AWS                   | Azure                    | GCP
 --------------------- | --------------------- | ------------------------ | ---------------------